python-control/python-control/doc/stochastic.rst

 according to how likely they are (based on the given stochastic system model for each).

 Given a solution to this fixed-horizon optimal estimation problem, we can create an estimator for the state over all times by repeatedly applying the optimization problem :eq:`eq_fusion_oep` over a moving horizon.
 At each time :math:`k`, we take the measurements for the last :math:`N` time steps along with the previously estimated state at the start of the horizon, :math:`x[k-N]` and reapply the optimization in equation :eq:`eq_fusion_oep`.
-This approach is known as a \define{moving horizon estimator} (MHE).
+This approach is known as a *moving horizon estimator* (MHE).

 The formulation for the moving horizon estimation problem is very general and various situations can be captured using the conditional probability